tytydraco/yessleep/out/I_dont_know_how_long_Ive_driven_the_bus_I_think_its_been_a_while_But_Im_going_to_keep_driving_Update_8.md

 I think I’m going to find out soon.
 But this one ain’t for her.
 I’m not planning to have to remember her because she’s gone, but because I’m proud of her.

-So when a new stop is made - you ever see a hoard of rabbits sorts go into a convenience store?
+So when a new stop is made - you ever see a hoard of rabbity sorts go into a convenience store?
 All at once? - Anyway, I ask my trainee if this is the family she talked about.
 “Sort of.”
 She says, making this halfway wavey gesture.
 She’d put on this fancy dress she’d gotten way back in Fish - or from the mall, one of the two - and a little tiara.
 I’m pretty sure it’s a costume.
 It feels like she waited till they got off for her to get it on.
 She goes back down, changes back into uniform, comes back up, just sits there.

 “So they’re… Good folk?”